libretro/docs/docs/library/flycast.md

 foo (Disc 3).chd
 ```

-After that, you can load the `foo.m3u` file in RetroArch with the FlyCast core.
+After that, you can load the `foo.m3u` file in RetroArch with the Flycast core.

 An alternative is to append discs to the current playlist via the "Disk Image Append" option in the Disk Control RetroArch menu.